-Michael Norris is a Wellington-based composer.
-He holds composition degrees from Victoria University of Wellington and City University, London.
-He has held the positions of Composer-in-Residence with the Southern Sinfonia and the Mozart Fellowship, and currently lectures in composition at the New Zealand School of Music.
-In 2003, Michael won the Douglas Lilburn Prize, a nationwide competition for orchestral composers.
-He is also co-founder and co-director of Stroma New Music Ensemble.
+Michael Norris is a Wellington-based composer, software programmer and music theorist.
+He holds composition degrees from Victoria University of Wellington and City University, London, and is currently Senior Lecturer in Composition at Te Kōkī, New Zealand School of Music.
+He is recipient of the 2001 Mozart Fellowship and the 2003 Douglas Lilburn Prize, a nationwide competition for orchestral composers.
 He has participated in composition courses featuring leading composers such as Peter Eötvös, Alvin Lucier, Christian Wolff and Kaija Saariaho.

 Performers of Michael’s work include the New Zealand Symphony Orchestra, Roberto Fabbriciani, Michael Houstoun, the New Zealand String Quartet, NZTrio, Richard Haynes, the Viennese Saxophonic Orchestra, Ensemble Offspring, Stroma, the Israel Contemporary Players and the Ensemble Pierrot Lunaire Wien.

 In 2010, he was commissioned by the SWR (Sudwestdeutsche Rundfunk) to write a new chamber orchestra work, Sgraffito, which was premiered at the Donaueschinger Musiktage 2010 by the Radio Chamber Orchestra Hilversum, conducted by Peter Eötvös.
 Die Zeit reviewed Sgraffito as one of the highlights of the festival.